 - Cardiovascular disease risk

 Understanding what if CRP is high in blood test results depends on how elevated the level is and whether it remains high over time.
+Chronically elevated CRP has been linked to metabolic syndrome — which is why CRP is often checked alongside HOMA-IR and HbA1c when assessing insulin resistance and diabetes risk.

 hs-CRP Blood Test: A More Sensitive Marker

-The hs CRP blood test (high-sensitivity CRP) measures very low levels of CRP and is mainly used to assess cardiovascular risk.
+The hs-CRP blood test (high-sensitivity CRP) measures very low levels of CRP and is mainly used to assess cardiovascular risk.

-What Is hs CRP Blood Test Used For?
+What Is hs-CRP Blood Test Used For?

 - Evaluating heart disease risk